pablotanner/emotion-recognition/README.md

 ## Important Notes
 - This repository contains all the files and code used for the experiments, even if not included/utilized in the final thesis.
+- Code that wasn't used should have a comment indicating so (e.g. "This was not used in final version")
-- The code utilized for the visualizations can be found in /src/visualizations and /src/
+- The code utilized for the visualizations can be found in /src/visualizations
+- I did my best to add comments indicating in what Section/for what Experiments the different code files were used